 Will Sleeping with Lights On Keep Mice Away?

-If all else fails, try sleeping in a well-lit room until your mouse infestation has been eliminated.
+If all else fails, sleep in a well-lit room until a mice infestation has been removed.

-Mice in a bedroom will remain in hiding until the room is plunged into darkness.
-If this never happens, a mouse will never feel safe emerging from hiding.
+A mouse in a bedroom will remain in hiding until the room is plunged into darkness.
+If this never happens, it’ll never feel safe emerging from its hiding place.

-Somnologie explains that circadian rhythms rely on darkness to release the melatonin hormone.
-If you plan to sleep in a well-lit room, ensure you wear an eye mask in bed.
+Somnologie explains that circadian rhythms rely on darkness to release melatonin.
+If you plan to sleep in a well-lit room, ensure you wear an eye mask.

-Mice are unlikely to attack or crawl on you while you sleep, but it can sometimes happen.
+Mice are unlikely to attack or crawl on you while you sleep, but it can occasionally happen.